parse-community/docs/_includes/graphql/queries.md

 ### Pagination

-[Relay Node Cursor](https://facebook.github.io/relay/graphql/connections.htm) provides a simple way to get an efficient and easy to add pagination into your app.
+[Relay Node Cursor](https://facebook.github.io/relay/graphql/connections.htm) provides a simple way to get efficient and easy to use pagination.

 With Relay you can build flexible pagination based on cursors, here is the main effect of each argument:
 * `skip`: a regular skip to exclude some results